Adeosun27/DATA-DRIVEN-ANALYSIS-OF-THE-GLOBAL-DATA-AI-JOB-MARKET-2020-2026-/README.md

 8. **Job location type**: Over the years, the shift of job from onsite to Remote, noe hybrid is on the high side.

 9. **Job Hiring Urgency**: Over the years, the tech skill is one that high side since more industries are coming to the use of this skill for better efficiency of their work flow.

+10.**Recommendation**:

+11. **Conclusion**: